ENME480/enme480.github.io/docs/labs/week-05.md

       3.2.
 Be careful not to use the touchpad functions on the pendant once you've launched the driver.
 If you do, you'll have to relaunch the driver.

 ## 3. Enabling the Laser and Publishing Joint Angles to the Robot
 1. The TAs should have attached a laser pointer to your robot.
-In order to enable the laser pointer, first go to the "I/O" tab on the teaching pendant and enable Digital Outputs 0 and 1.
-Once that is done, run the command
+In order to enable the laser pointer run the command:

 ```bash
 ros2 topic pub --once /ur3/laser_point std_msgs/msg/Bool "data: true"